sidprabaharan/sidprabaharan/README.md

 - ⚡ **Fun Fact**: I’m obsessed with optimizing health and wellness, whether it’s through smart nutrition, movement, or biohacking, I love exploring ways to feel and perform at my best!

 ## 💼 Experience
 ### 🏢 Intern developing SaaS tools at AEACGi.
-Consulting for enterprise clients
+Consulting as a Software Developer Intern
 ### 🏢 ex.Intern at Asari as a Software Engineering Intern